'My triplets could’ve been cared for in three cities but Ninewells NICU kept us together - no parent should face that fear'

 Petition to stop Ninewells NICU from being downgraded

-Lois urged as many people as possible to sign a petition to save the unit, which already has more than 15,000 backers.
+Lois urged as many people as possible to sign a petition in a last-ditch bid to save the unit.

+Minister for Public Health and Women’s Health, Jenni Minto, said: “Firstly, I must be absolutely clear – no neonatal units are closing.

+“The vast majority of sick babies will continue to be cared for in Ninewells and Royal Victoria, Kirkcaldy.
+This will include a level of intensive care.

 Conversation